BY NICK PEARCE

 The latest development is that petty Torbay Council are not even allowing local residents to put up banners on sites they wish to protect.
-The key officer involved is some harridan called Anne Marie-Bond, currently working as Director of Corporate Services & Operations – apparently with ambitions to go one step further and to run the council in coming months.
+The key officer involved is called Anne Marie-Bond, currently working as Director of Corporate Services & Operations – apparently with ambitions to go one step further and to run the council in coming years.
 She is linked to the mess in Torbay that is gradually being uncovered by investigators and the national media thanks to a series of brave whistleblowers.

 The press release the residents have issued with regard to this petty sign planting spat is detailed below.
 Just another symptom of a plague that can only be eradicated from Torbay by mass arrests in the council and elsewhere.
 Think Brighton 1957 but, in so many ways, worse.